 - 1/4 teaspoon salt

 Okie doke.
 So you want to wash the kale bunches and rip off the leaves into bite-size pieces.
-Discard the stems because they are tougher than an Olympic gymnast.
+Discard the stems because they are tougher than an Irish granny.

-Find a way to dry the leaves if you really want the dressing to stick (I use a salad spinner).
-And don’t freak out about the large amount of kale, it will shrink to about half its size when you’re done.
+Find a way to dry the leaves so that the dressing sticks to them (I use a salad spinner).
+Don’t freak out about the large amount of kale, it will shrink to about half its size when you’re done.

-Now add the kale, Parmesan, olive oil, lemon juice, garlic, soy sauce, anchovy, pepper and salt to the kale bits in the large bowl.
+Now combine the kale, parmesan, olive oil, lemon juice, garlic, soy sauce, anchovy, pepper and salt in the large bowl.

 Get sexy!
 Awwww yeaaah…

-Light a romantic candle (my kale likes the scent of ylang ylang), put on some Barry White, and start massaging that kale.
+Light a romantic candle (my kale likes the scent of ylang ylang), put on some Barry White (video provided below), and start massaging that kale.

 Really get your hands in there and squeeze/break down the fibers while you’re mixing in all the ingredients.

-You’ll know the kale is ready when it starts turning a darker, shiny green (almost kinda like seaweed but not really) and the amount in the bowl has shrunk by about half its size.
+The kale is ready when it starts turning a dark, shiny green (almost kinda like seaweed but not really) and the amount in the bowl has shrunk by about half its size.
 See how the kale used to practically fill the bowl and now it only fills about half of the bowl?

 Ideas on how to eat it!